kevin-gomes-dev/flask-retail-example/README.md

 - MAX_CONNECT_LIMIT=(default 20)
 - MIN_CONNECT_LIMIT=(default 1)

-5. Use command: flask run (or python app.py for debugging).
+5. Use command: flask run.
+You should get a confirmation in your terminal that the server is running and for any database operations.